Marketing Efficiency

 Blended CAC (what our calculator computes) includes all sales and marketing costs.
 This is the figure you should use when calculating LTV:CAC ratio, setting target margins, and evaluating overall business profitability.

 The time period matters.
 CAC calculated over a single week can be noisy.
 Monthly CAC is the standard for most businesses.
-For seasonal businesses (Diwali, wedding season, etc.), calculate quarterly CAC to smooth out seasonal spikes in both spend and customer acquisition.
+For seasonal businesses (Black Friday, holiday season, etc.), calculate quarterly CAC to smooth out seasonal spikes in both spend and customer acquisition.

 What Counts as Customer Acquisition Cost?